 1 But on the first day of the week, at early dawn, they came to the tomb bringing the spices which they had prepared.
-2 And they found the stone rolled away from the tomb, 3 but when they entered, they did not find the body of the Lord Jesus [proof #1 the empty tomb].
+2 And they found the stone rolled away from the tomb, 3 but when they entered, they did not find the body of the Lord Jesus [proof #1 the empty tombhow do you explain this?].
 4 While they were perplexed about this, behold, two men suddenly stood near them in dazzling clothing; 5 and as the women were terrified and bowed their faces to the ground, the men said to them, "Why do you seek the living One among the dead?
 6 He is not here, but He has risen. [proof #2 - the testimony of the angels].
 Remember how He spoke to you while He was still in Galilee, 7 saying that the Son of Man must be delivered into the hands of sinful men, and be crucified, and the third day rise again."
-8 And they remembered His words...[proof #3, the promise of Jesus].
+8 And they remembered His words...[proof #3, the promised and prophesized this event].